An Empirical Framework

 - Has a product-wide definition of done to prevent technical debt

 - May have item-specific acceptance criteria

-- Effort is estimated by the team, ideally in relative units (e.g., story points) Effort is roughly 2-3 people 2-3 days, or smaller for advanced teams
+- Time/effort estimate, if used, is provided by the team, ideally in relative units (e.g., story points)

-- Team will discover additional tasks needed to meet the fixed scope commitment during Sprint execution
+- Team will discover additional work needed to meet the Sprint Goal during Sprint execution

 - Visible to the team

 - The product capabilities completed during the Sprints.

 - Brought to a usable, shippable state at least by the end of each Sprint, or more frequently than that.

 - Released as often as the Product Owner wishes.